hexatester/rosrestpy/README.md

 ## Installing

-You can install or upgrade python-telegram-bot with:
+You can install or upgrade rosrestpy with:

 ```bash
 pip install rosrestpy --upgrade